 Children, whether in custody or in the community, must be protected from all forms of physical or mental violence, injury or abuse, neglect, maltreatment or exploitation.
-Strip searching, solitary confinement and pain compliant restraint are inconsistent with a rights based approach and should not be used.
+Strip searching, solitary confinement and pain compliant restraint are inconsistent with children's rights and must not be used.